flannimal3000/yield_curve/README.md

 -----------------
 ### Summary

 This repo contains a series of Jupyter notebooks comparing several approaches to doing timeseries forecasting.
 The underlying dataset used pertains to US Treasury yield curve rates (continuous maturity), although is not altogether that relevant to the task.
-Specifically, it explores <a href="https://en.wikipedia.org/wiki/Autoregressive_model" target="_blank">autoregressive (AR)</a>, <a href="https://en.wikipedia.org/wiki/Autoregressive_integrated_moving_average" target="_blank">autoregressive integrated moving average (ARIMA)</a>, <a href="https://en.wikipedia.org/wiki/Recurrent_neural_network" target="_blank">recurrent neural nets (RNN/LSTM)</a>, and classical machine learning <a href="https://en.wikipedia.org/wiki/Random_forest" target="_blank">(random forest)</a> models.
+Specifically, it explores how <a href="https://en.wikipedia.org/wiki/Autoregressive_model" target="_blank">autoregressive (AR)</a>, <a href="https://en.wikipedia.org/wiki/Autoregressive_integrated_moving_average" target="_blank">autoregressive integrated moving average (ARIMA)</a>, <a href="https://en.wikipedia.org/wiki/Recurrent_neural_network" target="_blank">recurrent neural nets (RNN/LSTM)</a>, and classical machine learning <a href="https://en.wikipedia.org/wiki/Random_forest" target="_blank">(random forest)</a> models stack up against each other.

 Not surprisingly, recurrent neural nets deliver the most promising results.
-To illustrate, the animations below compares rolling 12 period forecasts for ARIMA (left) and RNN (right), which arguably overfits.
+To illustrate, the animations below compares rolling 12 period forecasts for ARIMA (left) and (an overfit) RNN (right).

 ![rolling forecast animation](images/arima_snake.gif.png)  ![rolling forecast animation](images/rnn_mv.gif.png)

 ### Data
-Elected to use financial timeseries (interest rates) for the underlying dataset, knowing that they are characterized by a high degree of stochasticity - which is helpful for exposing shortcomings of the various modeling approaches.
-Not to weigh in much on efficient market theory, but it's unclear how impactful this sort of approach is in actually predicting future rate levels.
+Elected to use financial timeseries (interest rates) for the underlying dataset, knowing that they exhibit a high degree of stochasticity - which is helpful for exposing shortcomings of the various approaches.
+Not to weigh in much on efficient market theory, but it's unclear how useful this sort of modeling is in actually predicting future rate levels.
 Much smarter people than myself have spent enormous time and energy pursuing this task with limited success.

 ### Repo structure
 * (1) *data pull*: code for pulling new data from Federal Reserve API